r-fukutoku/ML410_Project2/index.md

 <img width="316" alt="image" src="https://user-images.githubusercontent.com/98488324/153696198-b83fc443-af89-444b-9a19-cfa95d154109.png">

-The big Idea: the predictions we make are a linear combination of the actual observed values of the dependent valuable!
+__The big idea__: the predictions we make are a linear combination of the actual observed values of the dependent valuable.
 For locally weighted regression,  𝑦̂   is obtained as a different linear combination of the values of y.